 Across the Harbour, whether by the Sydney Harbour Bridge by Ferry from Circular Quay, brings you to the Northern Beaches, starting with at Manly.
 The area stretches all the way north to Palm Beach.

-Other Beaches located in the North of Sydney include Whale Beach, Avalon Beach, Bilgola Beach, Newport Beach, Bungan Beach, Mona Vale Beach, Warriewood Beach, Turimetta Beach, Narrabeen Beach, Collaroy Beach, Dee Why Beach, Curl Curl Beach, and Freshwater Beach - all with their own charms.
+Other Beaches located in the North of Sydney include Whale Beach, Avalon Beach, Bilgola Beach, Newport Beach, Bungan Beach, Mona Vale Beach, Warriewood Beach, Turimetta Beach, Narrabeen Beach, Collaroy Beach, Dee Why Beach, Curl Curl Beach, and Freshwater Beach.
+All with their own charms and attractions.

-For east Sydney beaches and others further south see the Sydney Southern Beaches.
+For east Sydney beaches and others further south see:

 At Manly Pier, or Manly Wharf as the locals like to call it, there is an tourist information office.
 Drop in to find out more about the many beaches in the Sydney northern suburbs, tours, Manly restaurants and dining - some great restaurants here, things to do for kids and entertainment.
 There are festivals and events at different times throughout the year.

 Manly is very much a beachside suburb, having both beaches on Sydney Harbour and the Ocean.
 You can get here by bus, ferry and jetcat from the city, from there it is a short walk to the beachfront.
-The ferry ride across the harbour itself remains a true Sydney experience.
+The ferry ride across the harbour itself remains an iconic Sydney experience.

 Avalon Beach has surf and body surfing (often called body bashing in Australia) as well as swimming and good fishing.
 The beach is bordered by 60m high sandstone cliffs.
 Has a pool on the south end.

 Surf Club, patrolled on weekends and public holidays during summer.
 Surfboards and swimming, but stay between the flags.
 600m long, isolated by a steep hillside, between Bungan and Mona Vale Heads.
 Can only be reached on foot as there is no direct public road access to the beach.
 Spectacular views from the top.
 Has a children’s playground, picnic area and BBQ facilities.
-Wynyard Bus 187.
+From the city centre take the Wynyard Bus 187.
+See:

 Collaroy Beach is easy to get to, popular and the longest beach on the Sydney north shore, adjoining Narrabeen Beach.
 Has ocean pool and a Surf Club.
 While there, surfers and others may wish to check out the Surf Rock Hotel, with it’s excellent collection of surf memorabilia.